Utah superfans transform their Sandy yard into team tribute with 43 cans of spray paint

 SANDY, Utah — A giant red "U" adorned with the University of Utah's iconic drum and feathers now dominates the front yard of a Sandy home, the result of one family's dedication to their beloved football team.

-Laura and Paolo Gonzalez have transformed their property into a Utes shrine using 43 cans of spray paint, creating what they call their favorite design yet as the team prepares for its season opener against USC.
+Laura and Paolo Gonzalez have transformed their property into a Utes shrine using 43 cans of spray paint, creating what they call their favorite design yet as the team prepares for its season opener against UCLA (airing on FOX 13, with a pre-game special at 8:30 p.m.).

 "Huge fans, huge fans.
 Been fans for lots of years.
 Converted him," Laura said, laughing as she gestured toward her husband.